chmllr/notehub/API.md

 All API requests must be issued with one special parameter `version` denoting the expected version of the API as  a string, e.g. `1.0` (see examples below).
 You should always put the version of this document as a `version` parameter.

 ## <a name="registration"></a>NoteHub API Access Request
-To register as a publisher and gain access to NoteHub API, please [send](mailto:notehub@icloud.com?subject=NoteHub API Access Request&body=Please add [a] your contact information, [b] short usage explanation and [c] the URL of the resource or it's website.) an email with the following information about you: contact information, short description of what you want to do and an URL of the resource where the API will be used or its website.
+To register as a publisher and gain access to NoteHub API, please [send](mailto:notehub@icloud.com?subject=NoteHub API Access Request&body=Please add [a] desired PID as a 16 char string [b] your contact information, [c] short usage explanation and [d] the URL of the resource or it's website.) an email with the following information about you: the desired PID, the contact information, short description of what you want to do and an URL of the resource where the API will be used or its website.

 ## Note Retrieval

 A simple `GET` request to the following URL: